13 Tips for Dog-Safe Holiday Baking

-Many of the baked goods I love also happen to be OK for dogs to have a bite of, especially the fruity ones: banana bread, cranberry bread, blueberry pie (or blueberry cake).
+Many of the baked goods I love also happen to be OK for dogs to have a bite of, especially the fruity ones: banana bread, cranberry bread, and blueberry pie (or blueberry cake).
 If there's a crust left over (say, by a crust-hating kid), it's perfectly safe to offer it to the dog as a treat.

 7. Avoid apple seeds

 I adore apples, and so do my dogs, whether in the form of a baked golden delicious or a maple-sugar-dusted apple pie with from-scratch, butter-coconut-blend crust.
-But when you're baking with apples, use an apple corer to extract the entire seedy center of the fruit, and be extremely careful to throw out all apple-seed-laced core matter where Spot can't get at it -- the seeds contain toxic cyanide.
+But when you're baking with apples, use an apple corer to extract the entire seedy center of the fruit and be extremely careful to throw out all apple-seed-laced core matter where Spot can't get at it -- the seeds contain toxic cyanide.

 8. Eat your veggies

 What more pleasant way is there to get your recommended dose of vegetables than by eating zucchini bread, pumpkin bread (or pumpkin pie), or carrot cake or muffins?
 I can't think of one!
 Again, these are all safe for dogs to snatch a bite of -- but be sure to delete raisins from your carrot cake recipe (see below).

 9. Raisin' Cain

 Raisins (and, for that matter, grapes) are toxic to dogs and can cause kidney failure if ingested.
 I once had a foster pup devour a half-pound bag of raisins; happily, she and I survived the emergency-DIY ordeal of emptying her stomach with shots of hydrogen peroxide mixed with seltzer water.
 But I'd really rather not go through that ever again, so raisins won't be found anywhere on my pantry shelf or in my baked goods, and that's final.

 10. No chocolate cake